On reduction of differential inclusions and Lyapunov stability: Introduction

 The paper is organized as follows.
-Section \ref{sec:notation} introduces the notation and Sections \ref{sec:diff inclu} and \ref{sec:Set-valued-derivatives} review differential inclusions and Clarke-gradient-based set-valued derivatives from \cite{SCC.Shevitz.Paden1994} and \cite{SCC.Bacciotti.Ceragioli1999}.
-In Section \ref{sec:Reduced-Inclusions}, locally Lipschitz regular functions are used to identify the infeasible directions in a differential inclusion.
-Section \ref{sec:generalized-time-derivatives} includes a novel generalization of the notion of a derivative in the direction(s) of a set-valued map.
-Sections \ref{sec:Lyapunov-stability-theory} and \ref{sec:Stability-of-Nonautonomous} state Lyapunov stability results that utilize the novel definition of the generalized derivative for autonomous and nonautonomous differential inclusions, respectively.
-Illustrative examples where the developed stability theory is less conservative than results such as \cite{SCC.Shevitz.Paden1994} and \cite{SCC.Bacciotti.Ceragioli1999} are presented.
+Section \ref{sec:notation} introduces the notation.
+Sections \ref{sec:diff inclu} and \ref{sec:Set-valued-derivatives} review differential inclusions and Clarke-gradient-based set-valued derivatives from \cite{SCC.Shevitz.Paden1994} and \cite{SCC.Bacciotti.Ceragioli1999}, respectively.
+In Section \ref{sec:Reduced-Inclusions}, locally Lipschitz, regular functions are used to identify the infeasible directions in a set-valued map that defines a differential inclusion.
+Section \ref{sec:generalized-time-derivatives} develops a novel generalization of the notion of a derivative in the direction(s) of a set-valued map. \begin{publishedArticle} Section \ref{sec:Stability-of-Nonautonomous} states stability theorems, invariance-like results, and Matrosov theorems for differential inclusions using the developed novel definition of a generalized derivative.\footnote{An extension of the framework developed in this paper that generalizes LaSalle's invariance principle for time-invariant differential inclusions is available in \cite{arXivSCC.Kamalapurkar.Dixon.ea2018}.} \end{publishedArticle} \begin{preprint} Sections \ref{sec:Lyapunov-stability-theory} and \ref{sec:Stability-of-Nonautonomous} develop stability theory for autonomous and nonautonomous differential inclusions, respectively, using the new generalized derivative. \end{preprint} Illustrative examples where the developed stability theory is less conservative than results such as \cite{SCC.Shevitz.Paden1994} and \cite{SCC.Bacciotti.Ceragioli1999} are presented.
 Section \ref{sec:Conclusion} summarizes the article and includes concluding remarks.